Jane Harman: Early life and education

 Harman was born Jane Margaret Lakes in New York City, the daughter of Lucille (née Geier) and Adolf N. Lakes.
+She is Jewish.
 Her father was born in Poland and escaped from Nazi Germany in 1935; he worked as a medical doctor.
-Her mother was born in the United States and was the first one in her family to receive college education.
+Her mother was born in the United States and was the first in her family to receive a college education.
 Her maternal grandparents immigrated from Russia.
 Harman's family moved to Los Angeles, California when she was 4 and there she attended Los Angeles public schools, graduating from University High School in 1962.
 She received a bachelor's degree in government, magna cum laude, from Smith College in 1966 and served as president of the Smith College Young Democrats.
 Harman continued her studies at Harvard Law School, where she earned her Juris Doctor degree in 1969.

 Career

 Early career

 After graduating from law school, Harman – then known as Jane Lakes – married future NOAA administrator Richard A. Frank in 1969, and they had two children.
 They spent a short time in Switzerland, and then she worked for two years as an associate with the law firm Surrey, Karasik and Morse in Washington, D.C.
 She began her political career by serving on the staff of Senator John V. Tunney, as his legislative assistant from 1972 to 1973.
-In 1973, Tunney named her his chief counsel and staff director for the Senate Judiciary Subcommittee on Constitutional Rights in 1975.
+In 1973, Tunney named her his senior counsel and staff director for the Senate Judiciary Subcommittee on Constitutional Rights in 1975.
 During this time she also taught at Georgetown.
 When Tunney lost re-election in 1976, Harman – then known as Jane Lakes Frank – joined the Carter White House where she served as Deputy Secretary of the Cabinet.
 She became a special counsel to the Department of Defense from 1979 to 1980.

-U.S. Representative, 1993 to 1999
+U.S. House, 1993 to 1999

 Harman was first elected to Congress in 1992 and became the first Smith College graduate to be elected to Congress.
 From 1993 to 1999, Harman represented California's 36th district, serving in the 103rd, 104th, and 105th Congresses.
 In 1994, she barely survived reelection in a heavily Republican year, winning by 812 votes over Rancho Palos Verdes Mayor Susan Brooks.